denten-books/plain-text/1-chapter.md

 @putnam_representation_1988].
 Bracketing for the moment the mathematical and cognitive implications of Turing's work, I want to approach the Turing machine from the perspective of a book historian and a media scholar.
-If the Turing machine is to be taken at face value, not as an algorithm, but as a device, what kind of a machine would it be?
+If the Turing machine is to be taken at face value, not as an algorithm, but as an instrument, what kind of a machine would it be?
 What are its antecedents?
-The physical properties of Turing's hypothetical machine fundamentally alter the course of literary history.

-[^ln1-compete]: "We may hope that machines will eventually compete with men in all purely intellectual fields" [@turing_computing_1950, 460].

-## 1.3 Dual Impact on the Study of Literature and Computing

-To rediscover the digital book device as a computational literary artifact means coming to terms with it as as a universal Turing machine.
-This immediately entails understanding the simulated nature of the electronic text.
-The computer pretends to be a book.
-Everything that we know to be true of text in print---from the shape of the letters to the position of text on a page, to characters, words, sentences, paragraphs, sections, chapters, and manuscripts, to more abstract categories like poems, novels, plays, and short stories, to authors, styles, narratives, and discourses, in short to all textual constructs that have their dimensions in physical space (and that is all of them), the entire burden of literary theory---must be encountered again as a *simulation*.

-Furthermore, it means also gaining awareness of other simulations that are enacted simultaneously through the device.
-Where a book is a just a book, the simulated book fulfills other functions.
-As a universal Turing machine, the device has the potential to conjure multiple metaphors.
-This means simply that the digital book device is also a phone, an alarm clock, a typewriter, a surveillance system, and otherwise an instrument of governance.
-Its potential to simulate other machines is unbounded.

-Finally, the very metaphysical nature of Turing machines implies the irreversible admixture of matter, content, and control.
-When reading a paper and cloth book, one can definitively isolate a) the physical properties of paper and cloth from b) the content of the book and from c) the legal and political elements governing the production of textuality.
-I write "separate" in the literal sense of recovering the blank paper, copying the content into another medium, and removing indications of governance like the North American ISBN numbers and notices of intellectual property.
-The Turing machine by definition ingests both symbolic representation and machine control codes through the same input stream.
-If you recall, Turing specifies "mental states" of machine's "awareness" that include "scanned symbols" and "instructions for operation."
-In Turing's minimally viable system, the machine sometimes reads and remembers numbers and at other times symbols that specify the movement of the scanning head, in actions like "erase the current cell" or "write out the last remembered digit."
-Control, in the Turing world and in our world too, can be reduced to symbolic control.

-Conversely, to encounter the universal Turing machine as a book, a device for symbolic exchange, means to recover the physical roots of computation.
-When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.
-The God of the Hebrew Bible etched his commandments into stone (Exodus 34:1).
-Moses broke the first set of tablets, but the word remained, for a time, immutable.
-The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001; @bryant_fluid_2002].

-## 1.5 Rise of the Simulated Text

-I have only now began to understand the significance of Jean Baudrillard's thought for the twenty-first century.
-A theorist of the simulacrum, he is perhaps best remembered for his

-> At the limit of an always increasing elimination of references and finalities, an ever-increasing loss of resemblances and designations, we find the digital and programmatic sign, whose "value" is purely *tactical*, at the intersection of other signals ("bits" of information/tests) whose structure is that of a micromolecular code of command and control [@baudrillard_selected_1988, 139-140].

-@baudrillard_ecstasy_1988

-1. The mechanization of type and the accompanying normalization of language begins with the diffusion of movable type in China and Europe, circa 1040 (China) and 1450 (Germany) [@mcluhan_gutenberg_1962; @he_diffusion_1994;
-@needham_shorter_1994, 1-34; @febvre_coming_2010].
-With the invention of
-movable type and the typewriter, the variability of hand-written script can be normalized to a limited set of discrete characters.
-The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle to bring non-regularized writing systems under the computational umbrella.

-2. The development of distant writing (telegraphy) and remote communications, which, although extant in many early societies (as smoke and mirror signals, for example) accelerates dramatically at the beginning of the nineteenth century [@shaffner_telegraph_1859; @beauchamp_history_2001;
-@standage_victorian_2014].
-When combined with the mechanization of type, telegraphy amplifies the range and the speed of geographical displacement enabled by the circulation of printed matter.

-3. Finally, the rise of Turing machines in the late nineteenth and early twentieth centuries elevates print from an intelligence-conveying medium to one of communication and control.
-"Content" intended for humans is now routinely mixed with "control codes" intended to alter the operation of the receiving device.

-Most of the minimal physical requirements to build a universal Turing machine are within reach.
-It requires first, a device capable of "scanning" and "erasing" a "finite number of symbols."
-Second, we would need what Turing calls "one-dimensional paper," divided into discrete squares "like a child's arithmetic book" [@turing_computable_1937, 249].
-Here we run into one small
+Most of the minimal physical requirements to build a universal Turing machine were within reach in the 1930s.
+It would require first, an apparatus capable of "scanning" and "erasing" a "finite number of symbols."
+Second, we would need what Turing calls "one-dimensional paper," divided into discrete squares "like a child's arithmetic book" [@turing_computable_1937, 249].[^ln1-infinite] Furthermore, we would need some sort of mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along the length of the tape.
+Having assembled these elements, our creation would look roughly like a cross between a telegraph, a film projector, and a typewriter.[^ln1-davey]
-problem: a true universal Turing machine would require a tape that is infinitely long.
-But let us set that limitation aside for the moment as well.
-Finally, we would need some sort of mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along the length of the tape.
-Our creation would look roughly similar to the machine reconstructed by Mike Davey, displayed for a time in the Collection of Historical Scientific Instruments at Harvard University.
-It looks like something of a cross between a telegraph, a film projector, and a typewriter.

-![Universal Turing machine as a device.
-Reconstructed by Mike Davey, circa 2012.
-Displayed in the Collection of Historical Scientific Instruments, Harvard University.
-Go Ask A.L.I.C.E.
-Exhibition, 9/11-12/20/212.
-Photograph by Rocky Acosta under CC Attribution 3.0 license.](images/half-turing.jpg)

-Were we to patent the Turing machine at the time of its theoretical inception (1936-37) in the United States, these elements would find prior art in mechanisms such as the "Numeral adding or subtracting attachment for type-writing machines" [@daugherty_numeral_1894], "Combined Type-writing and Computing Machine" [@degener_combined_1911], "Computing Attachment for Typewriters" [@wright_computing_1914], "Computing Mechanism" [@wright_computing_1915], and "Combined Type-writing and Adding Machine" [@ellis_combined_1914] among others.
-All of these machines contain some combination of a reading and writinng "head," storage tape, and movement mechanism.
+Were we to patent the Turing machine at the time of its theoretical inception (1936-37) in the United States, the above elements would find prior art in mechanisms such as the "Numeral adding or subtracting attachment for type-writing machines" [@daugherty_numeral_1894], "Combined Type-writing and Computing Machine" [@degener_combined_1911], "Computing Attachment for Typewriters" [@wright_computing_1914], "Computing Mechanism" [@wright_computing_1915], and "Combined Type-writing and Adding Machine" [@ellis_combined_1914] among others.
+All of these machines contain some combination of a reading and writing "head," storage tape, and movement mechanism.

 By the end of the nineteenth century a number of lesser contraptions anticipate